 MARGIE: What?
 Oh, uh, not at all!
 It's National Book Lovers Day!
 You know, the day people all over the country stay home and read a book!

 When I first wrote that scene, I didn't even know there was a National Book Lovers Day.
 I mean, it sounded right.
 After all, there's a Moldy Cheese Day (October 9), a Middle Name Pride Day (March 10), a World Sauntering Day (June 19), There's even a National Nothing Day (January 16).
-So it only made sense to me that the millions of bibliophiles would get their own day.
+So it only makes sense that the millions of bibliophiles should get their own day.